seyed0123/OXDebate/README.md

 npm start
 ```
 ### GPT Model Server Setup
-run the `gpt.ipynb` file that is installing the packages and starting the server.
+Run the `gpt.ipynb` file that installs the packages and starts the server.

 GPT 4 model is used from this [repo](https://github.com/xtekky/gpt4free) and thanks for their collaborator's  hard work

 ## Usage
 Type in the input field and click on the send button to interact with the GPT model.
-The responses are displayed in the webpage.
+The responses are displayed on the webpage.

 ## Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.
 Don't hesitate to drop any suggestions or improvements you have in mind.

+<strong> NOTE: There is a problem connecting Python and Golang in the socket and I am glad to find someone who can help me correct this bug </strong>
 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.